-- All parents are required to sign in when they enter the campus and display the Visitor's Pass that they will be issued at all times. - Parent parking is not allowed on campus due to the limited number of parking spaces available at the school.
+- All parents are required to wear their ID cards with the yellow lanyard.. - Parent parking is not allowed on campus due to the limited number of parking spaces available at the school.
 Street parking is available for parents wishing to visit the school.